 Outlook / Prognosis

-What is the outlook for patients with cutaneous T-cell lymphoma (CTCL)?
+What is the survival rate for cutaneous T-cell lymphoma?